tomas-862/misc/spcore/README.md

-# this is readme fiel for spcore
+# this is readme file for spcore